This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Instructions

-- Line two baking sheets with parchment paper, wax paper or aluminum foil.
+- Line two baking sheets with parchment paper or aluminum foil.

-- Then, very quickly scoop out the pralines.
-Just move very fast because the pralines will harden quickly.
-Let cool until they're no longer glossy.
+- Then very quickly scoop out pralines.
+Just move very fast because the pralines will harden fast.
+Let cool for 1 hour before serving.

 Notes

-- I love to use a wooden spoon and whisk to stir my praline mixture.
-The hot sugar doesn't stick heavy on a wooden spoon, and the whisk allows me to whip a ton of air into them.
+- I love to use a wooden spoon or a large metal spoon to stir my praline mixture.
+The hot sugar doesn't stick heavy on a wooden spoon.

-- A cookie scoop is my preferred tool for pralines to be the same size.
+- A cookie scoop is my preferred tool for making pralines the same size.
+However, I love using a large metal spoon to give them a homemade look.

 - You can make your pecan candy as small or large as you desire.

-- Feel free to use raw cane sugar instead of white sugar.
+- Feel free to use white cane sugar instead of raw cane sugar.
+You can also do a 50/50 blend of sugar/ light brown sugar.

 - Copper is the best pot for candy making, but it's too expensive for home cooks, so be sure to use a heavy bottom pot.